Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

 Notes:

-"What is a light client" - in a generic manner but also I will add some exatra information around the Polkadot ecosystem solution that is implemented;
+In the next slides we will explain "What is a light client" in a generic manner but also I will add some exatra information around the Polkadot ecosystem solution that is implemented;

 Bullet 1) A "light client" is a type of node implementation that allows applications to interact with the network, consuming fewer resources compared to full nodes, making them more suitable for resource-constrained devices like mobile phones, or light enough for running in browsers (see substrate connect);

 Bullet 2) Instead of maintaining a complete copy of the blockchain, the node only carries a minimal amount of data necessary for its operations (e.g. chain specs).
 It relies on full nodes or other network participants to provide the additional information it needs;

-Bullet 3) Since there is no specific RPC node that the app connects to but a choice
+Bullet 3) .... based on the request it either provides the response from existing data, if any, or propagates the request to a full node and returns the response;

 Bullet 4) Light clients can synchronize with the blockchain more quickly since they only need to fetch recent data, using justifications (we will talk about it in a while), reducing the time needed to get up-to-date with the network (few seconds).
 They fetch less data from the network and consume less bandwidth.
 This is especially advantageous for users on limited data plans or slow internet connections
 ---v